Owner: Carolinas Medical Center

 Size: 449,484 sq ft

 Architect: Karlsberger Architecture

 The other half of this project was a major expansion to the ICU of the main hospital, Carolinas Medical Center.
-The $52 million concrete construction project created 193,000 square feet and can be defined in two parts: a new 13-story tower (including two stories for mechanical equipment) built between an existing stair tower and an existing seven-story hospital building; and an over-build structure that added six stories (including two stories for mechanical equipment) to the existing seven-story hospital building.
+The concrete construction project created 193,000 square feet and can be defined in two parts: a new 13-story tower (including two stories for mechanical equipment) built between an existing stair tower and an existing seven-story hospital building; and an over-build structure that added six stories (including two stories for mechanical equipment) to the existing seven-story hospital building.
 Eighty-seven new ICU rooms were added during this process.
 Robins & Morton self-performed 7.5% of the work on this part of the project.

 This project has won an Alabama ABC Excellence in Construction – Merit Award